-Welcome to 2015!
 The New Year often brings resolutions to get and stay healthy.
 It also brings a whole new crop of food trends.
 While fashionistas look forward to the latest clothing styles to hit the runway, food lovers (aka “foodies”) await the “hot” foods and food trends for the year ahead.
-Not all food trends are necessarily healthful ones, but 2015 has some nutritious and interesting things in store for us.
-Here are a few that you might want to think about trying, along with some tips for incorporating them into your current lifestyle.
+Not all food trends are necessarily healthful ones, but this year has some nutritious and interesting things in store for us.
+Here are five that you might want to think about trying, along with some tips for incorporating them into your current lifestyle.

 Give it a try: Make a point to eat some fresh fruits and vegetables every day (frozen is OK too).
 Skip the veggies that come in a can.
 Try a whole grain, like brown rice, instead of white rice or potatoes.
 Choose “clean” beverages like sparkling water or freshly brewed tea rather than lattes, sports drinks, or diet sodas.